 Raven Kanatakta and Shoshona Kish | Image Source: diggingrootsmusic.com

 Since the debut of their first album in 2006, musical duo Raven Kanatakta and Shoshona Kish, have revelled in a whirlwind of success.
 They have won multiple awards including the Juno for Aboriginal Album of the Year in 2010, the Aboriginal Award for Best Canadian Album in 2007 and are in demand with a heavy touring schedule which has inspired their signature hashtag #NomadHearts on social media.
-Kanatakta and Kish hail from Winneway, QC and Batchewana First Nation respectively and currently live in Barrie ON where they own their a recording studio and raise their family together.
+Kanatakta and Kish are from Winneway, QC and Batchewana First Nation respectively and currently live in Barrie ON where they own their a recording studio and raise their family together.
 After coming home from the Glastonbury Festival, Erica Commanda from MUSKRAT Magazine, spoke with Kanatakta amidst their busy touring schedule.

 MM: What sets your new album, For The Light, apart from your last one?